eyeonus/Trade-Dangerous/README.txt

 LOCAL sub-command:

   Provides details of local stations without worrying about trade.
-By default, if given a ship, it uses the max dry range of the ship.
+By default, if given a ship, it uses the maximum dry range of the ship.
 Use --full if you want to restrict to systems with a full cargo hold.

   trade.py local [-q | -v] [--ly N.NN] system